KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2.3 RenderFrame
 =================

 Below is the code needed for rendering a frame in OpenXR.
-Each frame, we sequence through the three primary functions ``xrWaitFrame()``, ``xrBeginFrame()`` and ``xrEndFrame()``.
+Each frame, we sequence through the three primary functions: ``xrWaitFrame()``, ``xrBeginFrame()`` and ``xrEndFrame()``.
 These functions wrap around our rendering code and communicate to the OpenXR rumtime that we are rendering and that we need to synchronize with the XR compositor's frame hook.
+Copy the following code into the ``RenderFrame()``:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp
 	:start-after: XR_DOCS_TAG_BEGIN_RenderFrame
 	:end-before: XR_DOCS_TAG_END_RenderFrame
-	:dedent: 4
+	:dedent: 8

-The primary structure in use here is the ``XrFrameState``, which contains vital members for timing and rendering such ``predictedDisplayTime``, which is the predicted time that the frame will be displayed to the user, and ``shouldRender``, which states whether the application should render any graphics.
-This could occurs when the application is transitioning into or out of a running sesssion or that the system UI is focused and covering the application.
+The primary structure in use here is the ``XrFrameState``, which contains vital members for timing and rendering such as the ``predictedDisplayTime`` member, which is the predicted time that the frame will be displayed to the user, and the ``shouldRender`` member, which states whether the application should render any graphics.
+This last member could change when the application is transitioning into or out of a running sesssion or that the system UI is focused and covering the application.

 .. literalinclude:: ../build/openxr/include/openxr/openxr.h
 	:language: cpp